Digital Transnational Repression

 Research report for Hivos.

 A particularly efficient and insidious method of transnational repression is to abuse family members in the home country as a means to manipulate and subjugate dissidents abroad.
-In a paper on ‘proxy punishment’ (co-authored with Dana M. Moss and Gillian Kennedy), we show how monitoring and surveillance are combined with the age-old method of collective retribution.
-Once agents discover an exile’s media interview or social media campaign, they go about harassing her parents.
-Building on almost 250 interviews with diaspora activists from four Middle Eastern countries, we analyze the different tactics of repression used against home country relatives and the ways activists respond to these pressures.
+In a paper on ‘proxy punishment’ (co-authored with Dana M. Moss and Gillian Kennedy), we build on almost 250 interviews with diaspora activists from four Middle Eastern countries to analyze the different tactics of repression used against home country relatives and the ways activists respond to these pressures.

-The scholarship on transnational repression gradually shifts its attention to the role and responsibilities of the host countries of the targeted diasporas and exiles.
-In a paper in the European Journal of International Security (co-authored with Johannes Thumfart), we analyze digital transnational repression as a potential violation of host state sovereignty.
+Research on transnational repression is increasingly interested in the role and responsibilities of the host countries of the targeted diasporas and exiles.
+In a paper in the European Journal of International Security (co-authored with Johannes Thumfart), we examine digital transnational repression as a potential violation of host state sovereignty.
 We argue that digital repression can violate host state sovereignty in that it constitutes extraterritorial enforcement jurisdiction; interferes with open debate and national self-determination; and impedes the host state’s adherence to fundamental norms of international humanitarian law.
-We also outline possible pathways to counter digital transnational repression, focusing on distributed cyber deterrence, sanctions, and norm development restricting the global proliferation and abuse of offensive cyber capabilities.
+In an article for Democratization (co-authored with Kris Ruijgrok), we study how the regime type of the host country and the regional ties between the host and origin country influence the likelihood and type of transnational repression incidents.
+We find that to target exiles in autocratic host states perpetrators primarily rely on the cooperation of authorities, whereas in democratic host states they resort more often to direct attacks.
+We also show that authoritarian cooperation on transnational repression is regionally clustered: it often occurs when home and host state are situated within the same authoritarian neighbourhood, and partly also when they are members of the same regional organization.

-By relying on digital transnational repression, authoritarian regimes are able to reach far into the territory of other countries, invading the lives of the exiles wherever they are.
+By relying on digital transnational repression, authoritarian regimes are able to reach deep into the lives of the exiles, wherever they are.
 Because digital communication occupies a central place in our everyday routines and we maintain intimate relationships with our devices, the effects of digital repression are immediate, disturbing and often very personal.
 In a series of graphic snapshots that I developed together with Nozilla, we use snippets from interviews with Middle Eastern activists to condense the feelings of uncertainty, fear and isolation experienced by exiles at risk of digital repression.

 Authoritarianism in a Global Age